 Spider veins rarely cause pain, but when they do it usually occurs at the site of the spider vein complex and in women can vary with their cycle.

 The treatment of spider veins is extraordinarily straightforward and easy.
 Sclerotherapy, which simply means ‘shutting down a vein’, is the primary technique which we use to treat spider veins.
 There are many forms of ‘sclero’, including injection and laser sclerotherapy.
-At your complimentary consultation, we will discuss the options that are appropriate to your particular pattern.
+At your consultation, we will discuss the options that are appropriate to your particular pattern.

 Click the button below to download patient intake form: